cooper/quiki/doc/blocks.md

 Same as
 ```
-sec [My Section] {
+[My Section] {
     A paragraph.

     Another.
 }
 ```

-## Section
+## sec{}

+Section.

 You can organize the content of an article by dividing it into sections.
-Sections typically have title headers, except for the first one.
-The first section on a page is considered the introduction.
-It always has the page title as its header, so even if specify some text there, it will not be considered.
-As for the rest, the header will be displayed at the appropriate level.
+Sections typically have headings, except for the first one, which is considered the article introduction and uses the page name for the heading.

-Also spelled `sec{}`.

 ```
 sec {